LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

   converted to `end_units` after applying all operations.

 The example below demonstrates how to create and then use a named operator.
-Note that :code:`ref` is just one entry in the list of operators, and additional operators may be used.
+Notice how we can use multiple :code:`ref` entries in the list of operators and we can intermix these with other operators as needed.

 .. code-block:: yaml

     dimensions: 2

+    named_operators:
+      - name: MyFirstOperator
+        units: cm
+        value:
+          - translate: [10, 20]
+          - scale: 1.5
+      - name: AnotherOperator
+        unit: cm
+        value:
+          - translate: [30, 40]

     shapes:
       - name: wheel